 - Hell House: 1971 novel, source for the 1973 film The Legend of Hell House.

 - The Star Trek: The Original Series episode "The Enemy Within".

 - What Dreams May Come: 1978 novel, adapted to film in 1998.

 - A Stir of Echoes: 1958 novel, adapted to film in 1999.

 - The Night Stalker, a Made-for-TV Movie adaptation of a (then unpublished) novel by Jeffrey Grant Rice, and its sequel TV movie, The Night Strangler.
 Both movies were huge ratings hits, which led to the development of the series Kolchak: The Night Stalker (which Matheson was not involved with).

-- The short story "Button, Button," which was also adapted into a Twilight Zone episode and then the movie The Box.
+- The short story "Button, Button," which was also adapted into a The Twilight Zone (1985) episode and then the movie The Box.